Emory Folmar: Racial issues and bigoted remarks

 Folmar's controversial stances were cast at the outset of his political career in the 1970s in highly controversial city council votes along racial lines.
 Among them were the championing of a vote to spend a large portion of federal grant money on a public golf course and softball fields on the predominantly white east side of the city rather than using all of the grant money to end urban blight by providing necessary city utility infrastructure on the predominantly-black west side.
 Many western areas of the city are without utility infrastructure over 25 years later.

 A number of incidents involving his hard-line stances include long-time racial tensions between the police and black citizens which zeroed in on Folmar's leadership as the precursor; as mayor, he was known to be the true, de facto leader of the city's police force and he routinely furthered that image by getting proactive in on-the-scene police investigations and was known to carry a pistol.
 He instructed police on night-watch 3rd shift to start wearing SWAT-team, military-style black uniforms and baseball-style black caps.
-A notorious incident happened on Todd Rd. in 1983 when 2 white police detectives, Ed Spivey and Les Brown, allegedly barged into a home where black mourners had gathered after the funeral of a grandmother.
+A notorious incident happened on Todd Road in 1983, when two white police detectives, Ed Spivey and Les Brown, allegedly barged into a home where black mourners had gathered after the funeral of a grandmother.
 The detectives were following up on a missing person case and observed a suspicious subject outside the residence.
 The detectives were held hostage and beaten by the black occupants and held until other police arrived, who subsequently arrested the mourners under allegations of assault & torture of the officers, with resulting claims by local black leaders of police abuse during questioning of the suspects.

 Folmar was quoted in 1997 using the word "queer" publicly in a derogatory fashion noting his disapproval of the lifestyles of gay and lesbian individuals.
 During Folmar's re-election bid in 1999, Samuel J. Caraway, a 19-year-old, openly gay resident of Montgomery, was beaten and jailed by two members of the Montgomery Police Department while attempting to erect a sign mocking Folmar's election slogan, "Folmar - Still The One."
 Caraway's sign said, "Folmar, Still A Bigot."
 Caraway would later cite Folmar's derogatory use of the word "queer" as an inspiration for his sign.
 His suit against the city resulted in a $20,000 settlement, negotiated by local attorney Julian L. McPhillips, Jr.